cctechsolutions/Original_projects/capstone/README.md

 I created a basic pipeline that will impute any missing values and scale the data.
 This pipeline can then be used to train various models with the data it has prepared.
 I tried various models, first with default hyperparameters, and then fine-tuned hyperparameters for each algorithm.
 I evaluated each model using silhouette score to compare the performance of each.

-# 5. Algorithms & Machine Learning
+# 5. Algorithms and Machine Learning
 [Modeling notebook](clustering/4_preprocess_train_5_modeling.ipynb)

 # 6. Conclusions and recommendations
 [Presentation](clustering/6_presentation.pdf)

-# 7. Recommendations

 # Credits